-It was exactly one year ago to this day that Zeus a Labrottie, a frightened puppy of around three months old was found hiding under the deck frightened and scared.
-I had come home from work, on Jan 26th thinking about dinner and a movie with my family.
+It was exactly one year ago to this day that Zeus my Labrottie, a frightened puppy of around three months old was found hiding under the deck.
+He was frightened and scared out of his mind, Zeus had lost his pack, and so seeking warmth and shelter Zeus came to our house.

 He was shivering and scared, I ran back in and yelled: “He’s still there!”
 I prepared a large bowl of dog food and stepped out of the house.
 Where I crawled a little bit under the house and placed the bowl of food down.

 I was really stumped because the puppy was not coming to the bowl, and the night was getting wetter and colder by the minute.
-I finally got up from the stairs and spoke to my self saying “He’s a puppy!
-If he stays out here tonight he’s done for!
-I’ll wake up to find him frozen body!
-I gotta do something!”
+I finally gave up trying to get the puppy to come to me, I decided that I had to go to him.
+The question was, how to get to him?

-And so I did, I ran around the deck to the front of the house and grabbed an old leash.
-The lease was once used for our deceased Doberman/Lab Mix named Onyx.
+As I stood about, I had a thought, I ran around the deck to the front of the house and grabbed an old leash.
+The leash was once used for our deceased Doberman/Lab Mix named Onyx.

-I ran back took a deep breath and went under the deck, I immediately needed to belly crawl up to the poor mite, making a little trench with my hands so that I would not get stuck.
+I ran back took a deep breath and went under the deck, I immediately needed to belly crawl up to the poor mite.
+I maked a little trench with my hands so that I would not get stuck.

 (Allow me to make a quick side note here- Crawling on wet cold ground is not fun, crawling on the ground that is completely frozen is even worse!
 Let alone needing to dig a trench in the ground that is so hard it’s like rock!